 - Dunne, Stephen, Close, Helen, Richards, Nicola, Ellison, Amanda & Lane, Alison R (2020).
-Maximising Telerehabilitation for Patients with Visual Loss After Stroke: Interview and Focus Group Study with Stroke Survivors, Carers, and Occupational Therapists.
+Maximizing Telerehabilitation for Patients With Visual Loss After Stroke: Interview and Focus Group Study With Stroke Survivors, Carers, and Occupational Therapists.
 Journal of Medical Internet Research 22(10): e19604.

 - Reissland, N., Wood, R., Einbeck, J. & Lane, A. (2020).
 Testing fetal abilities: A commentary on studies testing prenatal reactions to light stimulation.
 Iscience